Vultrlabs/ViperVenom/README.md

 ```
 This command will grab the victim machine's clipboard, use this command after gaining a shell access only.
 ## Recommeneded!
-As we are developing Revise7's ViperVenom, Revise7 tested [pyarmor](https://pypi.org/project/pyarmor/),
+As we are developing Vultrlabs's ViperVenom, Vultrlabs tested [pyarmor](https://pypi.org/project/pyarmor/),
 PyArmor is a command-line tool used to obfuscate python scripts, so you can encode your client file so the source code won't be shown.
 ```
 $ pip3 install pyarmor